raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 This distinction is important.
 If we have an iterator, we can't restart it at the beginning whenever we like.
 That's not how iterators work: They statefully progress from beginning to end, you can't restart them or move backwards.

-So the geneators we wrote above only work because we can invoke `fibonacci()` and make new iterators whenever we want.
+So the generators we wrote above only work because we can invoke `fibonacci()` and make new iterators whenever we want.
 If we tried to use a similar pattern with an iterable, it would break.
+We can't use an iterator twice.
+What we need is a way to *clone* iterators.

 ---